ericbulloch/scaled/README.md

 - If an order needs to be split between warehouses, can we the grouped items ship in a single carton (for example shipping a bowling ball and something glass from the same fulfillment center still requires 2 cartons).
 - What is the cheapest shipping method that will get to the customer in the agreed upon time.
 - A reporting system that has metrics of all of these items or just a specialized vertical slice.

+While I have worked on the above problems and many others with logistics software, I will be focusing on the last item because it easily demonstrates scaling issues.
+This repository will generate order data for multiple clients and then show in stages with examples how things can be scaled.
+The plan is to use both PostGRES and MongoDB to show that both can be scaled for reporting using different techniques.
+Often times developers focus on technology to scale, I argue that scaling can be accomplished with what you currently have.